On screen or in the box?

-Tying neatly into the previous point; as your arsenal of soft synths continues to grow inside your laptop, so to does your ability to switch between them instantly.
+Tying neatly into the previous point; as your arsenal of soft synths continues to grow inside your laptop, so too does your ability to switch between them instantly.
 You can go from synth to synth to synth within a few measly clicks of your mouse.
 The possibilities here are endless.

 Ok so perhaps recallability isn’t a word but it’s the only one that fits here.
 What this means is that soft synths have one unique benefit over hardware.
 That is, the ability to save and recall settings at a moment’s notice.
-It may be you stumble across a particular sound you like – or more accurately, you spend hours sculpting it.
+It may be that you stumble across a particular sound you like – or more accurately, you spend hours sculpting it.
 A couple of clicks later and that sound is immortalised forever, to be recalled whenever you want it.

 We touched earlier on how soft synths are often cheaper.
 Sure, there are examples like the aforementioned Komplete collection, which will indeed run you to a fair wedge of cash.
 But then, at the other end, there are usually a tonne of amazing synths included with most DAWs or music production apps.

-Our final point is to highlight the infinite control you have over mangling the sounds you create using a soft synth.
+Our final point is to highlight the infinite control you have over manipulating the sounds you create using a soft synth.
 Within seconds you can re-sample sounds, add effects, add MIDI tools like chords and arpeggiators.
 There is so much you can do.
 And yes, most of these things can also be achieved using the audio recorded from a hardware synth, there’s a lot to be said for ‘flying by the seat of your pants’ instant innovation.
 And here, soft synths really do excel.

 The truth, as I think we’ve established, is that there isn’t a clear winner.
-Both hardware and software based synths have their own advantages and disadvantages.
+Both hardware and software-based synths have their own advantages and disadvantages.
 It’s up to you, the user to decide which fits your needs best.